5 Exercises to Increase Singing Power Like Crazy!

 This resistance causes the vocal cords to vibrate together to create the sound that we hear as singing!

+What about how to make vocal cords stronger?
 Do vocal cords get stronger the more you practice?
 Yes, of course!
 But the full story is a little more interesting:

 You have to have the right balance of breath and muscle to increase your singing power.